 For more information on the conditions applying to the continuity of ownership test, see 6 Net capital losses transferred from joining entities (including head company) at consolidation in part A on page 12.
-For more information on the same business test, see sections 165-13 and 165-210 of the ITAA 1997 and Taxation Ruling TR 1999/9.
+For more information on the same business test, see sections 165-13 and 165-210 of ITAA 1997, Taxation Ruling TR 1999/9 and Draft Taxation Ruling TR 2006/D4.